premagarwals/godown-manager/README.md

 **Notes:**

 - Since this application is containerized, Docker is required to be running before bringing up services.
 - The default environment variables are also not very secure.
-Change them in the `.env` file prior to deploying the application.
+Change them in the `.env` file before deploying the application.
 - To stop the application, either use `Ctrl+C` in the terminal or run:
   ```bash
   docker-compose down